HeliWang/fp-shirt/README.md

  Running environment: Cloud9 Dev Environment
  Please check the email I sent to Adam (adampan@freshprints.com) to see the environment address, username and password

-Start MySQL:
+Start MySQL:  right click on the server.js in the file list and select "Open Terminal here".
+Then type in

- sanhuan222:~/workspace/fp-shirt (master) $ mysql-ctl status
+ mysql-ctl status
- MySQL is stopped
- sanhuan222:~/workspace/fp-shirt (master) $ mysql-ctl start
+ mysql-ctl start

 Start Nodejs:
  right click on the server.js in the file list and select "RUN".